spencernah/ip/docs/README.md

-# TASKS MANAGEMENT SYSTEM (TMS)
+# DukePro

-TASKS MANAGEMENT SYSTEM (TMS) is a desktop app for managing expenses, optimized for use via a Command Line Interface (CLI)
+DukePro is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).

 Useful links:
 * [User Guide](UserGuide.md)